 First, risk is defined by the International Standard (ISO 31000) as “the effect of uncertainty on objectives”.
 Therefore, from a top-down organisational management perspective, the greatest risk for an asset owner stems from those objectives where there is greatest uncertainty in achievement.
 Strategic risk identification is typically performed within this framework.
 However, especially for large organisations, identification and rating of asset risk is the responsibility of individual asset managers at a site level.
 They use a standard company risk framework with fixed consequence categories that aren’t explicitly linked to either the objectives or the unique level of certainty in achieving them.

 Secondly, in business today, changes in objectives (including change to associated strategic risks) are more frequent than changes made to standard risk consequence scoring criteria.
-For example, we recently worked with an Australian power transmission company to develop a 20-year network vision in response to their entire business model becoming disrupted by the rapid uptake of solar panels by residential customers.
+The dynamically changing and evolving priorities of business leaders during the current COVID-19 pandemic is a case in point.
+We recently worked with an Australian power transmission company to develop a 20-year network vision in response to their entire business model becoming disrupted by the rapid uptake of solar panels by residential customers.
 Their business goals were materially evolving on an annual basis, whereas their standard company-wide risk framework, used to guide the assessment of risk likelihood and consequence, had not changed in over ten years.
+Currently, we are seeing business goals and priorities changing on a monthly basis.

 Lastly, in organisations with large integrated investment portfolios such as water utilities and resources companies, determining asset risk by operations generally use a standard company-wide risk framework that is typically applied to evaluating consequences of asset failure to the site, and not the entire integrated system.
 Depending on the relative importance of the site to the entire system, it can result in a very misleading analysis of the consequence of asset failure.